 Alice just presented a plan for a 9-month project to her boss’s direct reports and some partner teams.
 Nathan, a peer, raised some concerns that might require Alice to go back to the drawing board.
 Here are three possible scenarios for how Alice would react to this:

 Scenario 1: Alice becomes afraid and suspicious that Nathan is trying to show off his talent.
-She knew Nathan, and she didn’t get along, and this is another “proof” of that.
+She knew Nathan didn’t get along with her, and this is another “proof” of that.

 Scenario 3: Alice knew she was missing something, and Nathan’s concerns helped her and others discover it earlier than later.
 She wished she had known about those sooner, but it is better now than too late in the project.
 Alice wanted to get others’ input, and she is glad that at least Nathan spoke up, which allows her to make the plan more robust.
 Though she didn’t agree with all of them or the way Nathan articulated those, Alice recognized some of the valid points in Nathan’s concerns.

 What form of mind does Alice have in these three scenarios?
 You might have guessed that these scenarios reflected self-sovereign, socialized, and self-authored forms of mind, respectively.
-Anyone familiar with the corporate culture may agree that the third scenario would be most effective in this case.
-So why is not everyone embracing it then?
+Anyone familiar with the corporate culture may agree that the third scenario would be most effective.
+So why is not everyone embracing it, then?

 The bad news is that we don’t see what we don’t see.
 It directly correlates with our form of mind, which doesn’t change overnight by throwing a few pieces of training or feedback.
 However, there are ways we can start building towards a higher form of mind to hold higher complexities.
 Here are some key points to ponder –

-- “Politics” may exist but not always because someone is being vicious and is coming after you or your team.
+- “Politics” may exist, but not always because someone is vicious and coming after you or your team.

 - When you feel a strong negative emotion about someone’s behavior, notice and accept it, “I am feeling sad/mad/disappointed/angry; I wonder what triggered this in me.”
 Then, please share your thoughts (possible explanations, stories) with someone more experienced and see their perspective.

-- When you judge someone’s intention as wrong, challenge yourself – what data supports that.
+- When you judge someone’s intention as wrong, challenge yourself – FInd out what data supports that.
 Again, writing down helps to see things more objectively.